Wangyj2023/PepDiffusion/README.md

-# De novo design of diverse antimicrobial peptides using a latent diffusion model
+# Artificial intelligence by using a latent diffusion model enables the generation of diverse and potent antimicrobial peptides to combat antibiotic resistance